craigouma/Social-Heart-Count-Plugin/README.md

 # Social-Heart-Count-Plugin
-Post Share Helper Plugin For WordPress
+  - Post Share Helper Plugin For WordPress
+  - Download the .zip file and upload it to your Wordpress website
+  - Install and activate